leo-vic3nt/Weather/README.md

 # Quick Weather

 I've learned a lot building this project.
-It was made with Vite, Typescript and Scss and the [Weather Api](https://www.weatherapi.com/).
+It was made with Vite, Typescript, Scss and the [Weather Api](https://www.weatherapi.com/).
+No frameworks.
 Learned how to better organize the code into components.
 How to use the BEM naming convention and overall and i feel i leveled up my coding skills.

 Exciting stuff 😁